Asterleigh: Church

 Asterleigh was an ecclesiastical parish that had its own parish church by 1216.
 However, in 1466 John Chedworth, Bishop of Lincoln absorbed Asterleigh into the ecclesiastical parish of Kiddington, declaring:

 the tenths, oblations, rents and emoluments of the rectory of Asterleigh were so diminished as to be insufficient to support a rector, or even a competent parochial chaplain, on account of the paucity of parishioners, the barrenness of land, defects of husbandry, and an unusual prevalence of pestilences and epidemic sicknesses.

 In 1783 the Reverend Thomas Warton reported that "pieces of moulded stone and other antique masonry" had been found at Asterleigh.
 In 1960 the footings of the church porch were unearthed and reburied.

 Farm and civil parish

 By the 18th century Asterleigh was no more than a farmhouse.
 Asterleigh Farm was an extra-parochial area of 300 acre until 1858 when it was made a civil parish.
-In 1895 it was combined with the civil parish of Kiddington.
+On 1 October 1895 the parish was abolished and merged with Kiddington to form "Kiddington with Asterleigh".
+In 1891 the parish had a population of 37.

 The site of the medieval village and church is now a Scheduled Ancient Monument.